EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Ankara observes a fellow populist's fall with calculated balance, unable to mourn or celebrate
+Ankara observes the fall of a populist counterpart with calculated balance, unable to mourn him or celebrate

 Dominant angle identified — does not reflect unanimity of this country’s media